sww1235/contact-database-backend/README.md

-# new-contact-database
+# contact-database-backend

+A backend package that defines structs and helper functions to enable
-A contact database backend that solves issues with existing solutions
+<www.github.com/sww1235/addressBook> contact database backend that solves issues
+with existing solutions to work.